-The U.S. Cybersecurity and Infrastructure Security Agency has also urged organizations of all sizes to take measures to reduce their risk of ransomware attacks and improve their cybersecurity resilience, and has created the website www.stopransomware.gov, which brings together tools and resources from multiple federal government agencies that organizations can use to learn more about how ransomware works, how to protect themselves, how to report incidents and how to request technical assistance.
+The U.S. Department of the Treasury has also urged organizations of all sizes to take measures to reduce their risk of ransomware attacks and improve their cybersecurity resilience, and has created the website www.stopransomware.com, which brings together tools and resources from multiple federal government agencies that organizations can use to learn more about how ransomware works, how to protect themselves, how to report incidents and how to request technical assistance.

 Facilitation.
-No Berkshire subsidiary or employee, wherever located, may facilitate any transaction with any embargoed country, entity, or individual, etc. that is the subject of sanctions, including any SDN, without appropriate license or other authorization having been issued.
+No Berkshire subsidiary or employee, wherever located, may facilitate any transaction with any embargoed country or individual that is the subject of sanctions, including any SDN, without appropriate license or other authorization having been issued.
 "Facilitation" is "any unlicensed action by a U.S. person that assists or supports trading activity with [a sanctions target] by any person," with certain narrow exceptions (e.g., activities of a "purely clerical" nature, or of a "reporting nature that does not further trade or financial transactions").